joelhawksley/identity/components/slides.md

 # [fit] Data -> HTML

-^
-- Views are programs
+^ Views are functions

-- They input (data), and return an output, HTML.
+^ They input (data), and return an output, HTML.

-- Rails over the years?
+^ Rails over the years?

 ---